guylepage3/m3/README.md

-# Scepter
+# harmony
-Scepter is an ultra-light postcss framework for designers
+Harmony is an ultra-light postcss framework for designers

-Scepter is an opensource postcss framework with a Bootstrap 4 foundation built with blockchain and decentralized projects in mind.
+Harmony is an opensource postcss framework with a Bootstrap 4 foundation built with blockchain and decentralized projects in mind.

 ## Table of contents